slashlan/slashlan/README.md

 ## 	:pushpin: About me

 - *Data scientist with 7+ years of experience in processing, analyzing and modelling data to provide actionable insights for governments and businesses.
-Curious and self-motivated, I am a quick learner who loves absorbing new ideas, enjoys teamwork and communicates effectively.
-Currently looking for a new adventure in analytics.*
+Curious and self-motivated, I am a quick learner who loves absorbing new ideas, enjoys teamwork and communicates effectively.*

 ## :briefcase: I usually work with